uditkun/ecommerce-app/README.md

 - Functional Components.
 - Custom hooks to improve readability, reducing lines of code and upholding DRY principle.
 - React query for better async data fetching.

+You can view the live website here:- https://cheery-alpaca-b48bfa.netlify.app/